Katrin Cartlidge

 Katrin Juliet Cartlidge (15 May 1961 – 7 September 2002) was an English actress.
 She first appeared on screen as Lucy Collins in the Channel 4 soap opera Brookside (1982–1983), before going on to win the 1997 Evening Standard Film Award for Best Actress for the Mike Leigh film Career Girls.
-Her other film appearances included Leigh's Naked (1993), Before the Rain (1994), Breaking the Waves (1996) and From Hell (2001).
+Her other film appearances included Leigh's Naked (1993), as well as the films Before the Rain (1994), Breaking the Waves (1996), and From Hell (2001).

 Early life

 Cartlidge was born in London, to Derek, an English father and Bobbi, a German-Jewish refugee mother.
 She was educated at the Parliament Hill School for Girls in Camden.

-Work
+Career

-Her work on Manchevski's Before the Rain and on No Man's Land made her well known in Bosnia and Herzegovina and the Balkans.
-Sophie, in Mike Leigh's Naked, was her first leading role.
-Cartlidge worked in two more Leigh films: in Career Girls she played one of the lead roles, Hannah, at the ages of both 20 and 30, and in Topsy Turvy she was a madam in a Paris brothel.
+Cartlidge's work in the Milcho Manchevski film Before the Rain (1994) and in No Man's Land (2001) made her well known in Bosnia and Herzegovina and the Balkans.
+Her first leading role was playing Sophie in Mike Leigh's Naked (1993).
+Cartlidge worked in two more Leigh films: in Career Girls (1997) she played one of the lead roles, Hannah, at the ages of both 20 and 30, and in Topsy Turvy (1999) she was a madam in a Paris brothel.
 She was due to play the lead role in Polish director Lech Majewski's 2004 film The Garden of Earthly Delights—that of an art historian dying of cancer—but she left shortly before production began.
 Cartlidge won a role in 21 Grams but was replaced by Charlotte Gainsbourg due to her death.
 Cartlidge was also filming Dogville at the time of her death and was replaced by Patricia Clarkson.